 At the same time, a company named PayPal, as a money-transfer system, had been founded in 1998 by a company called Confinity.

 At the time, Confinity had a fierce competitor called X.com.
 Rather than competing, the two companies merged by bringing them together under the umbrella of PayPal.

 The “PayPal Mafia” years

-Once the company merged, they could finally focus on the commercial strategy.
-Rather than boiling the ocean, PayPal started with a small niche at the time, until they monopolized it and grew further.
+Once the company merged, it could finally focus on the commercial strategy.
+Rather than boiling the ocean, PayPal started with a small niche at the time until it monopolized it and grew further.

 Musk merged his company with Confinity the following year.
 In 2001, the company became PayPal and Musk became an 11.7% shareholder.